sudo-survive/wait-i-have-to-secure-WHAT/README.md

 ## Disclaimer

-This guide reflects real-world experience securing multi-petabyte scientific computing environments.
 Your mileage may vary.
 Not all HPC centers operate the same way, but the core concepts translate.

 ## License

 MIT License - use this however it helps you.

-## Acknowledgments

-Thanks to every HPC professional who patiently explained "yes, it's like that cloud thing... but different."

 ---